ViaQ/Main/README-install.md

   passwordless ssh
 * `ansible_become` - use `no` if `ansible_ssh_user` is `root`, otherwise,
   use `yes`
+* `openshift_logging_mux_namespaces` - **REQUIRED** Represents the environment
+  name that you are sending logs from.
+It is a list (ansible/yaml list format) namespaces, to create in mux for your logs.
+Only users who are members of those namespaces can view those logs.  **NOTE POSSIBLE LOSS OF DATA**  Data tagged with `project.namespace.*` WILL BE LOST if `namespace` does not exist, so make sure any such namespaces are specified in `openshift_logging_mux_namespaces`
 * `openshift_public_hostname` - this is the **public_hostname** value mentioned
   above which should have been assigned during the provisioning of the machine.
 This must be an FQDN, and must be accessible from another machine.